vmorganp/Lazytainer/README.md

 [![Docker](https://github.com/vmorganp/Lazytainer/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/vmorganp/Lazytainer/actions/workflows/docker-publish.yml)
 ---

-## How it works
-Monitors network traffic for active connections and recieved packets If traffic looks to be idle, container stops
-If traffic is incoming to stopped container, container starts
+## Quick Explanation
+Monitors network traffic to containers.
+If there is traffic, the container runs, otherwise the container is stopped/paused. for more details check out [How it works](#how-it-works).

 ## Want to test it?
 ```